dhellmann/pymotw/PyMOTW/site/index.rst

 :mod:`site` is automatically imported each time the interpreter starts up.
-On import, it extends :ref:`sys.path <sys-path>` with site-specific paths constructed by combining the prefix values :ref:`sys.prefix <sys-prefix>` and :ref:`sys.exec_prefix <sys-prefix>` with several suffixes.
+On import, it extends :ref:`sys.path <sys-path>` with site-specific names constructed by combining the prefix values :ref:`sys.prefix <sys-prefix>` and :ref:`sys.exec_prefix <sys-prefix>` with several suffixes.
+The prefix values used are saved in the module-level variable ``PREFIXES`` for reference later.
 Under Windows, the suffixes are an empty string and ``lib/site-packages``.
 For Unix-like platforms, the values are ``lib/python$version/site-packages`` and ``lib/site-python``.

 .. include:: site_import_path.py
    :literal: